 Obtain a computer model of the part you would like to make.
 This can be done by designing it in a CAD or 3D modeling program, digitally scanning an existing object, or downloading a model you like from a file sharing program like youmagine.com.

 At Printed Solid, we use the FDM (Fused Deposition Modeling) process.
-Our machines can build parts as large as a 9 inch cube.
+Our machines can build parts as large as about 12"X12"X9" or 9"X9"X12".
 We can then plastic weld or glue multiple pieces together to build larger parts

 We offer a wide variety of material choices.
 If you are familiar with the materials, you can request your preference or we will recommend a choice based on your part.